Tashichho Dzong in spring in Thimphu, Bhutan

 • As to a five-star hotel ... well, if you're looking into that, you're probably not going to be reading a blog post about costs. 😉

-So really, there's something for every budget and preference.
-Of course look for specials and discounts, as these can make all the difference.
+So really, there's a wide range of accommodation in terms of both smartness and cost.
+Of course you should also look for specials and discounts, as these can make all the difference.

 Namgay Heritage Hotel, Thimphu, Bhutan